tangentyh/notes-of-tan/SQL_notes.md

 ## Index

+1. MySQL index types
+   - B+ tree index
+   - hash index -- for `MEMORY` tables
+     - adaptive hash index -- an optimization for InnoDB tables that can speed up lookups using `=` and `IN` operators, by constructing a hash index in memory.
+MySQL monitors index searches for InnoDB tables, and if queries could benefit from a hash index, it builds one automatically for index **pages** that are frequently accessed, depending on the search pattern against the B-tree index.
+A hash index can be partial; the whole B-tree index does not need to be cached in the buffer pool.
+   - `FULLTEXT` index, inverted lists, in tandem with Full-Text Search Functions
+   - `SPATIAL` index, R-trees

 1. keys
    - primary key
      - compound key — primary key consisting of two or more columns
      - natural key or surrogate key
    - foreign key — help keep spread-out data consistent

+1. index optimization
    - large data update — bootstrap with delete indexes before and re-create after
    - covering index — An index that includes all the columns retrieved by a query.
 Instead of using the index values as pointers to find the full table rows, the query returns values from the index structure.
 Any column index or composite index could act as a covering index
+   - standalone column -- `id + 1` does not utilize the index
+   - composite index, aka. multiple-column index -- prefixed index search capability; composite indexes outperform separated single column indexes; order matters, selective first or the most frequently used first
+   - prefix indexing -- `KEY_BLOCK_SIZE` like `max_sort_length`, for `BLOB`, `TEXT`, `VARCHAR`

 1. index structure, delete and purge
    - indexes